lana-20/appium-architecture/README.md

 In scenarios with iOS >= 9.3, use WebDriver Agent to perform some actions (tap, type, kill app, etc.).
 The actions are done by WebDriver Agent on a particular iOS device/simulator.

 Appium 1.6 started implemeting the new flow of XCUITest for iOS >= 9.3.
-(Current version is 1.22.3-4, as of 12/01/22).

 How does Appium [Server] decide which path to take?
 It's decided from the Client script, in the kinds of DC I pass.

 From the DC point of view, when I pass __Desired Capabilites: {"AutomationName" : "XCUITest"}__, it means to take the XCUITest Driver flow for iOS >= 9.3.
-Most users have migrated to iOS 15 and 16, as of 12/01/22.

 __Desired Capabilites: {"AutomationName" : "UIAutomation"}__ means to take the UIAutomation Module flow for iOS < 9.3.